yhy6f/campaign-money-assignment/README.md

 ### Assignment:

+Make a table using the `donations_over_5K.json`.
+The data contains all campaign donations over $5,000 filed with the Missouri Ethics Commission.

 * Make a table using the data in the json file using:
 	* A for loop
 	* HTML table markup ([Reference here](http://www.w3schools.com/html/html_tables.asp))